krry/krry.github.io/pages/cv.md

 ## Work Story

-Since 2016 I have been consulting as a devsigner (that is, a designer who develops and vice versa) with [Atmanautica]().
+Since 2016 I have been consulting as a devsigner (that is, a designer who develops and vice versa).
 Here you'll find a [folio of my past and present work](/folio), built with Github Pages and vanilla 🍦 JS.
 Also [LinkedIn](https://linkedin.com/in/kerrysnyder) can provide you with a business-like version of this story.

 In the midst of the present span of consulting, I helped to start [Arrivo](https://www.arrivo-loop.com), a Los Angeles-based hyperloop engineering firm.
 We assembled an all-star squad of rocket scientists, fusion engineers, infrastructure wonks, financial magicians, and the like.
 As the Majordomo, I wore many hats, at times running Operations, Facilities, and IT, all the while composing an interactive 10,000-year timeline of transportation technology.
 Hyperloops can be somewhat circuitous to build.